spookylukey/django-paypal/docs/standard/ipn.rst

      This indicates a correct, non-duplicate IPN message from PayPal.
 The handler will receive a :class:`paypal.standard.ipn.models.PayPalIPN` object
      as the sender.
-You will need to check the ``payment_status`` attribute, and *specially the ``receiver_email``* to make sure that the account receiving the payment is the expected one, as well as other attributes to know what action to take.
+You will need to check the ``payment_status`` attribute, and the ``receiver_email`` to make sure that the account receiving the payment is the expected one, as well as other attributes to know what action to take.

    * ``invalid_ipn_received``